semacu/training/20171024_GitHub_Chemistry_Cambridge/README.md

 - Track changes in the files and folders within your repositories

 Version control systems were originally created by groups writing software and code (e.g. Linux project), but can be used for any kind of files or projects.
-Git allows you:

 <p align="center">
 <img src=images/vcs.png width="800">